PalmiizKittinan/pkl-rest-api-auth/readme.txt

 == Description ==

-PKL WP REST API Auth is a lightweight plugin that helps secure your WordPress site by restricting access to the REST API.
+PKL REST API Auth is a lightweight plugin that helps secure your WordPress site by restricting access to the REST API.

 - 🔒 Restrict REST API access to logged-in users only.
 - 🚫 Block unauthenticated requests with customizable settings.